farshidrayhan/Mailing_system/README.md

 Doe,jane.doe@asd.ce.aus

 which is a required format to run the mail.py file from Final_scripts

-Now the sent mail will look like this
+Now the sent mails will look like this

-to: jon.smith@abc.edu

 SUB: Subject here!!!

-Dear Smith,
-This is the message

-to: jane.doe@asd.ce.aus

-SUB: Subject here!!!

-Dear Doe,
+Dear %$ last name $%,
 This is the message